viperproject/diodon-artifact/README.md

 The Docker image provides several ready-to-use scripts in the `/gobra` directory:
 - `verify-model.sh`: Verifies the protocol model using Tamarin
 - `verify-core.sh`: Verifies the SSM Agent's CORE using Gobra
+- `verify-io-independence.sh`: Runs the taint analysis and verifies that all I/O operations are I/O independent except those for which we prove using Gobra that they refine the protocol model's SSM Agent role.
+- `verify-semantic-encapsulation.sh`: Runs the pointer analysis to verify that the CORE's internal state is not modified by the APPLICATION.